boeni-industries/aico/docs/security/security_overview.md

 AICO employs comprehensive encryption strategies to protect data both at rest and in transit:

 #### Encryption at Rest
-- **Filesystem-Level Encryption**: Transparent encryption of all database files using gocryptfs
+- **Filesystem-Level Encryption**: Transparent encryption of all database files using securefs
   - **AES-256-GCM**: Authenticated encryption with per-file random initialization vectors
   - **File Name Encryption**: Prevents metadata leakage and directory structure analysis
   - **Forward Secrecy**: Ensures past data remains secure even if keys are compromised